Get latest insights direct to inbox

 The result is a rising inability of national grids – designed to deliver power from traditional coal and gas plants – to support the level of renewables needed to put the region on a pathway to net zero.
 In many Asian countries, power market operators face no alternative but to leave renewables capacity stuck in transmission grid interconnection queues.

 Over the past decade alone, Asia’s wind and solar capacity has grown from 10% of grid peak loads to over 50% this year, leaving grid systems and storage struggling to keep up.
-And with another $1.6 trillion going into renewable projects over the next decade expected to push this figure above 100% – the issue grows more urgent every day.
+And with another $1.6 trillion going into renewable projects over the next decade, it is expected to push this figure above 100% – the issue grows more urgent every day.

 Vietnam is a salient example.
 Although the nation has made remarkable strides in clean energy investment – boasting Asia’s highest share of renewables in its generation mix – it surprisingly halted the approval of new wind or solar projects back in January 2022, citing distribution challenges due to national grid constraints.